Wikipedia as a Force for Evil

 P.S.

 Wikipedia's claim that anybody can edit an article is one of those false statements that become true just because a lot of people repeat them: in reality, millions of IP addresses are banned from editing Wikipedia.
 My favorite is a Stanford friend who added a link into a Wikipedia article (linking to this very article of mine) and has never been able to edit articles again: Wikipedia displays an error message in which he is accused of "non constructive behavior".
+Simply because he tried to link to this article that you are reading.
 If it reminds you of totalitarian regimes, welcome to the world of Wikipedia.
 Wikipedia keeps a detailed record of what every IP address in the world has written on which articles.
 And Wikipedia routinely bans from editing articles the places (like libraries) that don't allow it to track down the identify of the person by the IP address.
 This is exactly what secret police like the KGB have always done in totalitarian regimes in which you are supposed to read (what they want you to read) but not write (what you would like the world to read).
 The usual objection to this comparison of mine is that Wikipedia editors are volunteers who do it just because they believe in the ideal.
 You'd be surprised how many members of the secret police in places like Nazi Germany, the Soviet Union and today's Iran were and are fanatic volunteers who believe in the ideal of their totalitarian state and are willing to work for free to fight the enemies of the state: the fanatics are always the worst ones.
-The real enemy is often not the dictator in charge but the fanatics that legitimize that dictator.
+The real enemy is often not the dictator in charge but the fanatics who legitimize that dictator.
 Without those fanatic followers the totalitarian state would collapse.

-TM, ®, Copyright © 2010 Piero Scaruffi All rights reserved.
+TM, ®, Copyright © 2010-17 Piero Scaruffi All rights reserved.

 Back to the world news | Top of this page

-Editorial correspondence | Back to the top | Back to History | Back to the world news
+Editorial correspondence | Back to the top | Home | Back to the world news